Basketball-Bogut blasts Australia league over coronavirus response

 "It was explicitly stated by the Wildcats and the Kings that neither was to have the championship without completing the five-game series," Smith told the Sydney Morning Herald.

-After two days of deliberation, the NBL said on Thursday that awarding the Wildcats the title was the only appropriate outcome according to league rules.
+On Thursday it restated its position on Thursday thatawarding the title to Perth was the only appropriate outcome according to its rules.

 ((ian.ransom@thomsonreuters.com; +61 3 9286 1447;))